Easy Ways to Share Subscription Costs (Netflix, Spotify, Disney+)

 Using Family Plans to Reduce Costs

-Instead of treating family plans differently, fold them into the same setup as other subscriptions.
+Instead of treating family plans differently, fold them into the same system as other subscriptions.
 One person owns the account.
 Everyone else pays a fixed share.
-Changes are handled at the next billing cycle, not retroactively.
+Changes happen at the next billing cycle, not retroactively.

 👨👩👧👦 Family Plan Benefits: